gusev-p/simple-bdb/README.md

 Features
 ========
-	Written in C++/CLI thereby reducing overhead of each individual pinvoke.
+* Written in C++/CLI thereby reducing overhead of each individual pinvoke.

-	Fetch api allows to retrieve chunk of data from unmanaged memory in one call futher reducing the number of pinvokes.
+* Fetch api allows to retrieve chunk of data from unmanaged memory in one call futher reducing the number of pinvokes.

-	Range-union fetch allows to query by first part of composite key with ordering by second part.
+* Range-union fetch allows to query by first part of composite key with ordering by second part.

-	Cursor api can be used to iterate over large data sets with no redundant byte array coping.
+* Cursor api can be used to iterate over large data sets with no redundant byte array copying.

 Api
 ===